 There are ongoing investigations against cold-rolled steel and corrosion resistant/galvanized steel so almost all Chinese steel products from China are blocked by US antidumping and countervailing duty orders.

-In addition to steel and metal products, chemicals products, such as sulfanilic acid, polyvinyl alcohol, barium carbonate, potassium permanganate, activated carbon, glycine, isocyanurates/swimming pool chemicals, xanthan gum, citric acid, and calcium hypochlorite, are covered by orders.
-The antidumping order on sulfanilic acid led to the injury of the US optical brightening industry, which brought its own antidumping case against China.
+In addition to steel and metal products, chemicals products, such as polyvinyl alcohol, barium carbonate, potassium permanganate, activated carbon, glycine, swimming pool chemicals, citric acid, and calcium hypochlorite, are covered by orders.

 In addition to raw materials, many household products are covered by antidumping and countervailing duty orders as well, including ironing tables, steel sinks, wood flooring, wooden bedroom furniture, steel shelving, and steel cooking ware.
 Other consumer products covered are: tires, hand trucks, lawn groomers, steel nails, paper clips, pencils, ribbons, paper products, gift wrap and heavy forged hand tools.